 Breeze is a free and user-friendly WordPress Caching Plugin developed by the Cloudways team.
 It offers various options to optimize WordPress performance at various levels.
 It works equally great with WordPress, WordPress with WooCommerce and WordPress Multisite.
-This is lightweight plugin with features targeted towards faster website.
+This is a lightweight plugin with features targeted towards a faster website.

 Start Growing with Cloudways Today.